Maengdeul/TB-Logger/README.md

 This application needs to be run with OP-TEE, an open source framework for ARM TrustZone.

-**Corresponding paper**: TB-Logger: Secure Vehicle Data Logging Method using Trusted Execution Environment and Blockchain Dongwoo Kang, Hyo Jin Jo (Revisioning in progress)
+**Corresponding paper**: TB-Logger: Secure Vehicle Data Logging Method using Trusted Execution Environment and Blockchain (Revisioning in progress)

 # Prerequisites